Introduction: Link Building Reality for Small Businesses

 But here's the reality: backlinks remain one of Google's strongest ranking signals.
 According to multiple industry studies, over 85% of SEO experts believe link building is critical for establishing brand authority.
 The businesses that skip it compete with one hand tied behind their back.

-The difference in 2025 is how links are earned.
+The difference in 2026 is how links are earned.
 Modern link building isn't about manipulation—it's about creating reasons for other sites to reference yours.
 It's slower than the old tricks, but it builds sustainable authority that doesn't evaporate with the next algorithm update.
+And with AI Overviews now appearing in 60% of Google searches, strong backlink profiles also increase your chances of being cited by AI systems.

 This guide covers link building strategies that work for small businesses without enterprise budgets or dedicated SEO teams.